 Reflection for Learning & Technology as Transformative

 The authors begin by outlining the importance of both reflection and technology in the process of learning.
-They’ve found that “providing an opportunity to engage in deliberate effort to identify and reflect on key lessons from an experience is more important to learning” than practicing a concept repeatedly without reflecting.
+They’ve found that “providing an opportunity to engage in a deliberate effort to identify and reflect on key lessons from an experience is more important to learning” than practicing a concept repeatedly without reflecting.
 They also note that technology can be extremely beneficial in the practice of learning and reflection, but only when applied constructively.
-Technology should be mindfully selected and incorporated into the classroom, and can be chosen with frameworks like TPACK.
+Technology should be mindfully selected and incorporated into the classroom and can be chosen with frameworks like TPACK.

 Video to Enhance Reflection